visioninhope/foundationallm/docs/setup-guides/vectorization/vectorization-worker.md

 | `FoundationaLLM:Vectorization:ResourceProviderService:Storage:AuthenticationType` | | The authentication type used to connect to the underlying storage.
 Can be one of `AzureIdentity`, `AccountKey`, or `ConnectionString`. |
 | `FoundationaLLM:Vectorization:ResourceProviderService:Storage:ConnectionString` | Key Vault secret name: `foundationallm-vectorization-resourceprovider-storage-connectionstring` | The connection string to the Azure Storage account used for the vectorization state service. |

+> [!NOTE]
+> Refer to the [App Configuration values](../../app-configuration-values.md) page for more information on how to set these and other configuration values.

-The following table describes the extenal content used by the vectorization worker to initialize:
+The following table describes the external content used by the vectorization worker to initialize:

 | Uri | Description |
 | --- | --- |